AMC Pacer: Design

 General Motors, Ford, and Chrysler persuaded U.S. government authorities that modifying existing production cars to comply with the new regulations was not financially viable.
 They would face enormous expenses to produce new, safety-compliant vehicles.
 As a result of the lobbying, the requirements were reduced, including the deletion of several safety features.
 For example, production Pacers did not feature an actual roll bar over the passenger compartment, but the bump in the roof remained.
-The design of the Pacer was strong for a small car, making it solid and heavy with protection features that included strong and massive bumpers.
-The wide B-pillars were described by AMC as having "roll bar-like characteristics".
-Even with the Pacer's large glass area, passengers are not positioned near the windows because they all bow out from around seated occupants.
+The design of the Pacer was strong for a small car, making it solid and heavy, with protective features including massive, robust bumpers.
+AMC described the wide B-pillars as having "roll bar-like characteristics".
+Even with the Pacer's large glass area, passengers are not positioned near the windows because the windows bow outward around seated occupants.
 The Pacer's wide stance also makes it stable and provides a unique feeling when inside the car, providing credence to the marketing phrase used by AMC: "You only ride like a Pacer if you're wide like a Pacer."

 The editors of The Motor opined the "more you study both the general layout and the detail features of the Pacer, the more convinced you become that the men who dreamed it up and decided to make it actually do drive around in crowded cities and consequently realize from their own experience that the traditional big barges are less and less easy to navigate through our streets."
 The unusual proportions of the Pacer provided buyers the "idea of feeling like they were sitting in the front of a roomy big American car, but without all the unnecessary length."
 Car and Driver road testers also noted the Pacer's "smooth and quiet ride can probably be attributed to a front subframe that isolates the passenger capsule from the engine, suspension and steering loads" making the car "eminently stable and controllable, with its rack-and-pinion steering and wide track".

 The Pacer's remaining safety features were not strongly advertised and seldom influenced a potential customer's purchasing decision.
 The car's extra weight—due in part to the safety equipment and the abundance of heavy glass—hurt fuel economy: production models tested by the United States Environmental Protection Agency (EPA) gave 16 mpgus in the city, but 26 mpgus or better on the highway (depending on driving habits and transmission), thanks to aerodynamic efficiency.